 BE IT FURTHER RESOLVED, the ANC calls upon WMATA to provide more time and opportunity for residents to learn about and evaluate the Visionary Network proposal and to provide substantive comments.
 Although the Commission appreciates WMATA extending the public comment period until June 18, 2023, this only represents a roughly two-week extension.
 The impacts of WMATA's proposed draft network will have profound effects on communities.
 Communities must have sufficient time and opportunity to fully understand its implications, convene community meetings and discussions, and draft comprehensive responses.
-The ANC calls on WMATA to extend the comment period until June 30, 2023.;
+The ANC calls on WMATA to extend the comment period for a full 45-60 days from its original June 5, 2023 deadline;